resque/resque-scheduler/README.markdown

     require 'resque_scheduler' # include the resque_scheduler (this makes the tabs show up)

-And if you have a schedule you want to set, add this:
+As of resque-scheduler 2.0, it's no longer necessary to have the resque-web process aware of the schedule because it reads it from redis.
+But prior to 2.0, you'll want to make sure you load the schedule in this file as well.
+Something like this:

     Resque.schedule = YAML.load_file(File.join(RAILS_ROOT, 'config/resque_schedule.yml')) # load the schedule